forestgrape/coronavirus/coronavirus.md

 ## Introduction to Viruses

-### way of life

-> <span id='virus'> A *virus* is a form of life on earth, that can't produce all necessary enzymes for its replication. </span>
+> <span id='virus'> A *virus* is a form of life, that can't produce all necessary enzymes for its replication. </span>

-So viruses have to integrate enzymes provided by other forms of life into their metabolism.
-Since all known molecular independent forms of life on today's earth are cell based and the metabolisms is inside the cells, viruses need to be within cells for carry out their metabolism.
+So viruses have to integrate enzymes produced by other forms of life into their metabolism.
+Since all life forms which are enzymatically independent life forms on today's earth are [cell based](#cell-forming-life) and the metabolisms is inside the cell, viruses need to be within cells.

+> ###### Infected Cell
-> <span id='infected-cell'> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism.
+> <span id='infected-cell'> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism. </span>

 These can mean that the virus is replicating inside the cell.
-But a cell is also called infected if only some viral genes are translated and the resulting enzymes are active. </span>
+A cell is also called infected if only some viral genes are translated and the resulting enzymes are active and thus influence the cells metabolism.
+To specify, cells in which replication takes place are called host cells.

+> ###### Host Cell
+> A *host cell* is a cell in which a virus replicates.

+So a host cell is always an infected cell.

-Most cells don't live forever (in the prevalent mulitcellular organisms most cells don't survive and only few cells have the change of being part of the single cell giving raise to a descendant [in work]).
-Viruses infected cells often die even faster.
-So viruses need to jump to other cells.
-To achieve this, most viruses, including coronaviruses, have a 2 phase [life cycle](#life-cycle).
+Most cells don't live forever.
+In multicellular organisms most cells live fare shorter than the organism itself and even most cell lines don't survive.
+Only few cells have the chance of being part of the cells giving raise to descendants [in work].
+If virus infected, cells often die even faster.
+Thus viruses need to jump to next cells.
+To achieve this, most viruses, including coronaviruses, have a 2 phase [life cycle](#life-cycle):
-* Virus phase: Using a cells metabolism to produce proteins and ultimately progeny.
+* Virus phase: Produce proteins and ultimately progeny by the using structures, resources and enzymes from the cell infected.
 * Virion phase: Travel, wait and upon match with an [infectable cell](#infectable-cell) induce infection.

 > <span id='virion'> A _virion_ is form of a virus outside a cell and ready to infect a cell. </span>

-Virions are similar to seeds of plants: They don't have a metabolism running and are inactive (however they have sticky proteins which can get attached to cells) and wait for activation to initiate fusion with a cell by using spring loaded energy.
+Virions are similar to seeds of plants: They are dormant and wait for activation.
+Virions don't have a metabolism running.
+However they have sticky proteins which can get attached to cells.
+Once activated/primed cell fusion is initiated by using spring loaded energy.

 > <span id='infectable-cell'> A _infectable cell_ is a cell which can be infected.
 There are [constraints on a cell](#cell-tropism) to be infectable </span>

 Once a virus infects cells, it changes the cell's metabolism.
 To survive to produce rough copies of itself.
 Therefore viruses are dependent on the host cells.
-Longterm surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
+Long-term surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
 The survival of fit ecosystems is ubiquitous in nature.

 > <span id='infected-object'> An object is called _infected_ by a virus if it contains cells that are infected.
 An object can be a tissue, an organ, a structure or an organism.
 There are constraints on a [object to be infectable](#tropism-of-viruses).</span>